 While working on a car, you will need to access the underneath of the car and that will require a carjack.
 The main purpose of the jack here will be to lift the car off the ground by a few inches.
 Having a jack in the trunk of your car is, therefore, a must for emergencies.
 When we choose the right jack and properly maintain it, it can have a life of up to a decade.
 Choosing the right jack is thus a necessity.
 For choosing the right jack, you should have a basic knowledge of the different types of car jacks available in the market.
-This article will have you gain that basic knowledge.
+This article will help you gain that basic knowledge.

 1. Introduction to Car Jacks

-Carjack is a mechanical device that is used to raise a car from the ground by a few inches.
+A carjack is a mechanical device that is used to raise a car from the ground by a few inches.
 These are designed in such a way that the user will require a small amount of energy to lift the car a few inches to perform the required mechanical work with ease.

 2. Importance of Car Jacks

 The basic function of a car jack is changing tires.
 But the use is not restricted to that and is extended further.
 The maintenance of the car periodically is a must and for this, a good carjack is the most important requirement.
 These are essential to carry out minor modifications and repairs, an inspection of brakes, replacement of oils, etc. A vehicle lifted ensures that the job is completed much more easily.
-These are used along with jack stands, which will ensure that the vehicle will be lifted safely and supported securely to make sure that the repairing can be done securely beneath the car.
+These are used along with jack stands, which will ensure that the vehicle will be lifted safely and supported securely to make sure that the repair can be done securely beneath the car.

 3. Choosing the Right Jack